 Lunch: At the Farmers Market, lunch coupons will be used to purchase a variety of entrees from different merchants, plus water, coffee, tea, and soft drinks; other beverages available for purchase.

 Afternoon: The world’s most famous Ice Age fossil excavation site is right in the heart of LA, where animals were trapped in asphalt seeps from 10,000 to 40,000 years ago.
 Paleontological excavators continually extract the fossilized remains of these animals, which scientists and volunteers clean, repair, and identify before they are put on display.
 It’s a mind-bending experience to see what’s been collected and preserved of prehistoric specimens such as mammoths, mastodons, saber-toothed cats, and wolves as well as reptile and microscopic plant remains.
 While at La Brea Tar Pits, we will be led by a docent to see the inside of a Fossil Lab, the Observation Pit, and Project 23.

-Dinner: At the hotel, enjoy a buffet with salad, entrée, side dishes, and dessert, plus water, coffee, and tea; other beverages available for purchase.
+Dinner: At the hotel, enjoy a plated meal with an appetizer, entrée and dessert, plus water, coffee, and tea; other beverages available for purchase.

 Evening: In our classroom, hear about an insider’s view of Hollywood presented by a local expert.